plotly/dash-os-workshop/README.md

 ## About this workshop

-In this workshop, you'll learn the basics of creating an interactive data application using the open-source Dash framework.
-More specifically, this workshop will introduce you to the concepts of:
+In this workshop, you will learn how to build an interactive front end for your Python data science models.
+More specifically, this workshop cover the following:

-* Initializing and running a Dash application
+* Introduction to the fundamentals of Plotly graphing libraries
 * Defining an application layout
 * Writing callback functions to make your application interactive
-* Basic application styling using CSS and open-source libraries like Dash Bootstrap Components and Dash Mantine Components
+* Creating a front end to run a machine learning model in Dash
+* Showing examples of Dash applications for different use cases

 Downloading the files ahead of time isn't required, but may be helpful for following along.